 - Students will understand the value and principles of response evaluation, follow-up and how target personas may move through spiritual pathways to discipleship.

 - Students will continue to develop their own follow-up plan for social media ministry in their local context.

 5. Wrap Content Around Your Strategy

-- • A five-week, mentored experience: Course begins Thursday, February 16, 2017.
-Each live session will be on Thursday at 8:00 a.m.
-Pacific Standard Time (GMT -8.00, use this time zone converter).
-Live course dates: Feb 16, Feb 23, Mar 2, Mar 9, Mar 16.
-Live sessions will be recorded for later review.
-To receive the course certificate, attendance at four live sessions is required.
+- A five-week, mentored experience: The course begins February 14, 2019.
+Each live session will be on Thursday at 7:00 a.m.
+Pacific Standard Time (UTC -8.00, use this time zone converter).
+Live course dates: February 14, February 21, February 28, March 7, March 14.
+Live sessions are recorded and made available for further review.

-- • Web classroom: (using Haiku Learning) with materials, mentored discussion boards, and practical application assignments at each stage.
+- Web classroom: (using Power School Learning) with materials, mentored discussion boards, and practical application assignments at each stage.

-- • Cost: You can use a credit card or PayPal account.
-A discount is available to non-Westerners.
+- Cost: You can use a credit card or PayPal account.
+An early registration discount is available.
+An additional discount is available to non-Westerners.
 Your registration is only guaranteed once you have paid for the course.
-To benefit from the team discount, you must get a promotional code by emailing Jaime Chambers (be sure to tell her which of the three categories below your team falls into).
-Here is the explanation of the pricing rationale.
+To benefit from the team discount, you must get a promotional code by emailing Carissa Sheehan (be sure to tell her which of the three categories below your team falls into).
+Here is the explanation of our three-tiered tuition rationale.

-- • Registration: Here is the registration page where you can register for this course and make your payment.
+- Registration: Here is the registration page where you can register for this course and make your payment.
 You will then receive a link to the classroom course.
-You will receive a charge on your credit card from Visual Story International.
+If you use a credit card, you will receive a charge from Visual Story International.

 - Attend 4 of 5 live sessions.